decentralized-identity/bbs-signature/draft-bbs-signatures.md

 This operation computes a zero-knowledge proof-of-knowledge of a signature, while optionally selectively disclosing from the original set of signed messages.
 The "prover" may also supply a presentation header, see [presentation header selection](#presentation-header-selection) for more details.

-The generators and messages are supplied as pairs in two different lists: the first list containing (generator, message) pairs containing messages that will be revealed, and the second list containing (generator, message) pairs corresponding to the signed messages that will be kept hidden.
-The union of those two lists MUST equal the list of (generator, message) pairs supplied to Sign (i.e., the second list MUST contain all (generator, message) pairs corresponding to signed messages that do not appear in the first list).
-This means that, although the two lists are not required (i.e., one can elect to not reveal any message etc.), both lists cannot be empty at the same time, assuming that the original list supplied to the Sign operation was also non-empty (if that's the case, then both lists must be empty)
+The generators and messages are supplied as pairs, along with a Boolean variable indicating if that message will be revealed or not.
+The generators and messages MUST be the ones supplied to the Sign operation.

 ```
 proof = ProofGen(PK, signature, header, ph,